openconfig/attestz/README.md

 To implement this workflow effectively, the following operational aspects are considered:
    - **PCR Acquisition Method:** Expected PCR values are primarily provided by the device vendor.
 The ideal and expected method is for these values to be delivered via a secure mechanism, such as an API endpoint or by being included within the firmware/software image bundle using the structured, cryptographically signed format defined by OpenConfig.
    - **Timing:** The expected reference values are ideally obtained *before the devices are shipped to the switch owner*.
-They are typically acquired or updated whenever a new software/firmware image version is qualified for deployment in the network.
+They are typically acquired or updated whenever a new software/firmware image version is qualified.
    - **Staging Phase:** Once acquired, the expected reference values are ingested and stored in a dedicated internal database.
 This system acts as the central source of truth for expected device security measurements (TPM PCR values) during the verification process.